 - Visa requirements can frequently change so it’s best to check with the Bolivian embassy before travelling.
 As Canadians, and because we were staying less than 30 days, we were not required to apply for a tourist visa.
 We were given a temporary tourist card upon arrival.
 Put this in a safe place because you will need to hand it in at customs when departing the country.

 - We didn’t experience any difficulties going through customs in Bolivia upon arrival.
 Our passport was stamped and then we were on our way.
-Leaving the country was a bit more of a hassle.
-We had to empty our carry-on bags for a thorough inspection.
+Leaving the country was a bit more of a hassle as we had to empty our carry-on bags for a thorough inspection.
 Once we got to our next destination, we noticed that our checked luggage had also been opened and inspected.

 At the Airport

 - Domestic departure taxes are B$15 and the international departure tax is $25 US.
-You can pay these at the airport.
+You can pay these in cash at the airport.
 Most international airlines include it in the ticket price, but you should confirm this with your airline at check in.

 Currency, Credit Cards, ATMs

 - The currency in Bolivia is the boliviano (B$).